Nefendi/python-dependency-injection/README.md

 ## Dependencies

 The code was written using Python 3.10.6.
 All the needed dependencies are in the `pyproject.toml` file.
-Simply run `poetry install` in a virtual environment to download everything.
+Simply run `poetry install --no-root` in a virtual environment to download everything.
 If you are not currently using a virtual environment, Poetry will create it automatically for you.